 To be trusted, the CHW should be able to address the community's broader social development needs in addition to their health needs.
 It is important that the parameters around the roles and obligations of the CHW, the community, and the health center are clear.
-A community can participate in the creation of the job description or contribute to a code of conduct that will then be visibly displayed.
+Two ways in which community members can participate are in the creation of the job description or by contributing to a code of conduct that will then be visibly displayed.
 Statements in a code of conduct often include behaviors, such as avoiding alcohol when serving as a community provider, not asking for favors or monetary gifts from the community, being gentle and attentive, and so forth.
 In some countries, groups of CHWs create a common code of conduct that is then shared with the community.
 Common challenges include unrealistic expectations and undefined job descriptions.

-The community may also help to design the CHW's role to tailor it to their needs.
+Community members may also help to design the CHW's role to tailor it to their needs.
 While the national program may set up an essential health package, the community may prioritize certain aspects.
-If the community does not see that a CHW has a role or something to offer them, then the program will not work.
+If the community people do not see that a CHW has a role or something to offer them, then the program will not work.
 For example, while developmental and educational activities are considered important, curative services are demanded by communities who do not have access to these services.
 While existing CHWs may deliver preventive interventions with minimal supervision, CHWs who deliver community case management (CCM) treatments for common childhood illnesses require more training and support from facility-based services.
 Table 2 provides examples of the importance of community participation and the ways communities can participate in various health tasks.